-Besides being Australia’s largest city, Sydney is also the most visited and, contrary to popular belief, it is not the country’s capital!
-Sydney has an incredible variety of attractions and sights to see and, while Sydney can be pricey, its great outdoors, stunning scenery, and a few attractions are free.
-So when you find yourself in his great city on a tight budget, here are some Sydney travel tips that involve free things you can do:
+Besides being Australia’s largest city, Sydney is also the most visited (though, contrary to popular belief, it‘s not the country‘s capital).
+Sydney has an incredible variety of attractions and sights to see, and, while it can be pricey, its great outdoors, stunning scenery, and a few attractions are free.
+So when you find yourself in this great city on a tight budget, here are some Sydney travel tips that involve free things you can do:

-The Rocks is the most historic part of Sydney with many narrow laneways, fine colonial buildings, maritime past, sandstone churches and Australia’s oldest pubs.
+The Rocks is the most historic part of Sydney with many narrow laneways, fine colonial buildings, maritime history, sandstone churches, and Australia’s oldest pubs.
 The Lord Nelson brews its own beers and is well worth a refreshing stop.
-There are traces of Sydney’s original hospital, plumbing and Tank Stream (the first fresh water source) around the area.
+There are traces of Sydney’s original hospital, plumbing, and Tank Stream (the first fresh water source) around the area.
 With weekend markets and street entertainment, The Rocks is a good place to see.

 Go surfing, swimming, paddling, walking, or simply laze in the sun.
 From Palm Beach in the north, through the famous Bondi to Cronulla in the south, Sydney is jeweled in white sandy beaches.
-Discover your favorite, whether energetic and crowded or tucked away almost unseen – there is a beach for all moods and people.
+Discover your favorite; whether energetic and crowded or tucked away almost unseen, there‘s a beach for all moods and people.

 Royal Botanic Gardens and Mrs Macquarie Chair

 One of Sydney’s finest walks leaves from lively Circular Quay (where the ferries come in).
-Walk towards the Opera House with its telltale white sails and into the Royal Botanic Gardens, Australia’s first vegetable garden and now a treasure trove of trees, ferns, flowers and lawn.
-Criss-crossed by paths and tracks, it is a fine place for a picnic before aiming for Mrs Macquarie’s Chair for one of Sydney’s finest views.
-Carved from sandstone for the wife of one of the early governors, this spot offers stunning vistas of the Opera House, harbor and Harbor Bridge.
-On a sunny day, you’ll find locals sprawled out all over the gardens.
+Walk towards the Opera House with its telltale white sails and into the Royal Botanic Gardens, Australia’s first vegetable garden and now a treasure trove of trees, ferns, flowers, and lawn.
+Criss-crossed by paths and tracks, it‘s a fine place for a picnic before aiming for Mrs Macquarie’s Chair for one of Sydney’s finest views.
+Carved from sandstone for the wife of one of the early governors, this spot offers stunning vistas of the Opera House, harbor, and Harbor Bridge.
+On a sunny day, you‘ll find locals sprawled out all over the gardens.

 Ferry to Manly Beach